Finite-momentum bound pairs of two electrons in an altermagnetic metal: Results and discussions

+The behavior of this function depends sensitively on the strength of the altermagnetic coupling $\lambda$.
+For $\lambda\le2t$, the continuum minimum remains at $Q=0$, indicating that the lowest-energy two-particle states carry zero center-of-mass momentum.
+In contrast, when $\lambda>2t$, the minimum shifts continuously to a finite momentum $Q=\arccos(2t/\lambda)$, signaling a tendency toward finite-momentum pairing.
+As a representative example, for $\lambda=4t$ one obtains $Q=\arccos(1/2)=\pi/3$, in excellent agreement with the numerical results shown in Fig. \ref{fig2}(b).
+This analysis demonstrates that the altermagnetic coupling drives a transition of the continuum minimum from zero to finite momentum at the critical value $\lambda_{c}=2t$, thereby providing the microscopic origin of the finite-momentum bound states.

+The binding energy $E_{b}$ of the bound state, defined as $E_{b}=E_{2p}^{(0)}(\mathbf{Q})-E$, generally decreases as the altermagnetic coupling increases.
+This behavior is anticipated, since the altermagnetism acts effectively as a momentum-dependent magnetic field, which ultimately suppresses pairing and can break bound pairs at sufficiently large altermagnetic coupling strength.
 The only exceptions to the overall decrease in binding energy are at the two high-symmetry points, $\Gamma$ and $M$, where the binding energy remains unchanged.
 At these points, $J_{\mathbf{k}+\mathbf{Q}/2}=J_{-\mathbf{k}+\mathbf{Q}/2}$, so the effect of altermagnetism cancels exactly.
 We also note that the bound-pair energy at the $M$ point equals the on-site interaction $U=-5t$.
 This corresponds to the so-called $\eta$-pairing state \citep{Yang1989}, in which the two electrons form a pair on the same lattice site and are distributed in a staggered pattern throughout the whole lattice.

-The finite-momentum ground state of bound pairs can be interpreted as a compelling signature of finite-momentum FFLO pairing for a many-fermion system, a phenomenon that has been widely explored in recent theoretical studies, with $s$-wave interaction potential.
+The existence of a finite-momentum bound-pair ground state points to a possible propensity for finite-momentum FFLO pairing in the corresponding many-fermion system, a phenomenon that has been widely explored in recent theoretical studies, with $s$-wave interaction potential.
 In particular, in the case of $d_{xy}$-wave altermagnetism, the FFLO pairing emerges when the center-of-mass momentum points along the $Q_{x}$ or $Q_{y}$ axis \citep{Hu2025PRB,Hong2025}, mirroring the behavior of the two-electron bound state.